RealDoigt/simple-stupid-object-notation/readme.md

 As one may come to understand from reading the above, SSON is designed for a very distinct niche than the usual data formats and file configuration formats.
 The most important goal of SSON, above all else, is to have a data format that takes less time to write data manually.
 It cannot be compared to neither JSON nor XML for it seeks to achieve different things.
 If you're here for an alternative to those, check out CSON, YAML, SDLang or KDL instead.

+## Implementations
+You can find a list of implementations in other languages [here](implementations.md).

 ## Guide and Examples
 ### Basic Syntax
 First, to create an object, all you have to do is type out its name.
 Object names may contain anything as long as they don't start with `alias`, `default`, `.` and `#`.
 However, you're free to include those elsewhere in the name.
 Then you can add properties to that object by typing out their names in front of a `.` and using the `=` to initialize that property's value.
 The name of the object and its properties are sperated by newlines.
 No value may be empty!
 If you want that value to be empty, don't type it.
 Don't forget this notation's goal is, in short, to type less.
 Once you're done, you may go on to next object.